shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 data2023 = pd.DataFrame(rows, columns= headers)
 ```

-Be sure to close the driver when you are finished scrapping the data.
+Be sure to close the driver when you are finished scraping the data.
 Using the following:

 ```
 driver.close()
 ```
 ## Data Cleaning

 The next step is to make sure that we can use use the data that we got from website.
 Luckily in this case the data is already pretty clean.
-This is what the data will look like right after webscrapping it.
+This is what the data will look like right after web scraping it.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/precleanvolleydata.jpg" alt=""/>